-Over the last few years Merdeka Day’s irrelevance to east Malaysia has become more widely known and somewhat controversial amongst the less ignorant, especially as big corporations would use the years since 1957 to celebrate “Malaysia’s birthday” in their marketing.
+Over the last few years however, with discussions and information spreading faster and more openly online, Merdeka Day’s irrelevance to east Malaysia has become more widely known and controversial among the informed, especially as big corporations would use the number of years since 1957 to celebrate “Malaysia’s birthday” in their marketing.

-Half-hearted celebrations on 16 September, which is Malaysia Day and the actual date on which Malaysia as a country came to be, have only served to underline a country divided under the current political regime.
+Meanwhile, half-hearted celebrations on 16 September, which is Malaysia Day and the actual date on which Malaysia as a country came to be, have only served to underline a country divided under the current political regime.